Canoness: Present day

-In 2010, the Sisters in Jesus the Lord, Canonissae in Jesu Domino (CJD), were established as a Public Association of the Faithful by Bishop Robert Finn in the Diocese of Kansas City-St Joseph, Missouri.
-They are based in Kansas City, Missouri, and have a house in Vladivostok, Russia, where they serve Roman Catholics at Most Holy Mother of God Parish.
+In 2010, the Canonesses of Jesus the Lord, Canonissae in Jesu Domino (CJD), were established as a Public Association of the Faithful by Bishop Robert Finn in the Diocese of Kansas City–Saint Joseph, Missouri.
+They are based in Kansas City, Missouri, and have a house in Vladivostok, Russia, where they serve Roman Catholics at Most Holy Mother of God parish.
 Their brother community is the Canons Regular of Jesus the Lord, located in Vladivostok, Russia.

-In 2009, the Canonesses of the Mother of God were to be found at Gap in France and are linked to the Canons at Lagrasse.
+In 2009, the Canonesses of the Mother of God were to be found at Gap in France, and are linked to the Canons at Lagrasse.

+Further extant orders of canonesses include: